 - Pros: The Toyota RAV4 comes with rugged styling, a spacious cabin and cargo area, plenty of standard driver-assistance safety features, and precise handling for city driving stops and starts.

-- Cons: Many of the best features of the Toyota RAV4 are locked off on higher trim levels, which are pricier than its base-level model.
+- Cons: Many of the best features of the RAV4 are locked off on higher trim levels.
 Additionally, its engine performance, while reliable, can generate a grating noise when put under pressure.

-- See Also: Toyota RAV4 Hybrid and Toyota RAV4 Prime
+- See Also: RAV4 Hybrid and RAV4 Prime

 - What does RAV4 stand for?